tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 Input Parameters:

+:decoder:
+    Reference to an instance of `Zvbi.ServiceDec`_ that contains the page cache which is to be searched.

 :pattern:
     Contains the search pattern (libzvbi expects the string in UTF-8 encoding; the conversion from Unicode used by Python strings is done automatically).

 :page:
+    Page number of the first (forward) or last (backward) page to visit.
-    Teletext page number.
-Not the number is hexadecimal, which means to retrieve text page "100", pass number 0x100.
+    Note the number is hexadecimal, which means to retrieve text page "100", pass number 0x100.
 Teletext also allows hexadecimal page numbers (sometimes used for transmitting hidden data), so allowed is the full range of 0x100 to 0x8FF.

 :subno:
     Defaults to `Zvbi.VBI_ANY_SUBNO`, which means the newest sub-page of the given page is returned.
 Else this is a sub-page number in range 0 to 0x3F7E.

+:direction:
+    Specifies the direction of search (from the given start page):
+    1 for forward, or -1 for backward search.
+The search does not wrap-around when reaching the last or first page respectively.

 :regexp:
     This boolean must be set to True when the search pattern is a regular